gnikyt/laravel-shopify/README.md

 For full resources on this package, see the [wiki](https://github.com/ohmybrew/laravel-shopify/wiki).

-For internal documentation, you may run `phpdoc` (hopefully host this online at somepoint).
+For internal documentation, it is [available here](https://ohmybrew.com/laravel-shopify/) from phpDocumentor.

 ## LICENSE